Facebook’s Workplace, now at 30,000 orgs, adds Chat desktop apps and group video chat

 Design Refresh - Android Workplace Chat

-While Workplace has positioned itself as the collaboration platform for everyone in your organizations — not just those who are so-called “knowledge workers” who are at desks most of the day — the new desktop apps — for both PC and Mac — are a hat tip to the fact that there are a lot of those desk-sitters using Workplace, too.
+Workplace has positioned itself as the collaboration platform for everyone in your organization — not just those who are so-called “knowledge workers” who are at desks most of the day.
+The idea is that everyone, from executive to barista to warehouse assistant, will find Workplace easy to use because, well, it looks and feels a lot like the hugely popular Facebook.
+However, the new desktop apps — for both PC and Mac — are a hat tip that there are, in fact, a lot of those desk-sitters using Workplace, too.

 The two apps have been in beta for a little while, as spotted by my colleague Josh earlier this month.
 What was not known was Facebook’s plans to put Google Hangouts — as well as Meet, the enterprise version of Hangouts that Google launched in February — in its crosshairs by adding in group video conversations.